JuliaData/DataFramesMeta.jl/docs/src/index.md

 API for keeping track of information associated with columns.
 DataFramesMeta.jl implements the `@label!` and `@note!` macros to attach information to columns.

+DataFramesMeta.jl also provides two convenience functions for examining metadata, `printlabels` and `printnotes`.

 ### `@label!`: For short column labels

-Use `@label` to attach short-but-informative labels to columns.
+Use `@label!` to attach short-but-informative labels to columns.
 For example, a variable `:wage` might be given the label `"Wage (2015 USD)"`.

 ```julia